 4. Fatty fish

-Fatty fish is a great source of omega-3 essential fatty acids, which have anti-inflammatory effects.
+Fatty fish is a great source of omega-3 fatty acids, which have anti-inflammatory effects.

-These types of essential fatty acids (EPA and DHA) can’t be made by our bodies, which means we have to get them through our diet.
+EPA and DHA essential fatty acids can’t be made by the body, which means we have to get them through our diet.
 Salmon, sardines, herring, mackerel, and anchovies contain the highest amount of these important omega-3s.

 Research shows that EPA and DHA reduce inflammation that causes metabolic syndrome, heart disease, diabetes, and kidney disease.
 Another study found that people who ate salmon or took EPA and DHA supplements saw reductions in certain inflammatory markers.